adwiens/resume/drewwiens_no-phd.md

 #### [ 2018 – 2019 ] &nbsp;&nbsp; [Lam Research Corporation](http://lamresearch.com) &nbsp;&nbsp; *FTE via Oasis*

 * Created and merged 231 pull requests = 27% of all mainline commits (#2 committer by volume).
-* Built a full stack Angular 6+ and Node 10+ web app start-to-finish and end-to-end with another FTE.
+* Built a full stack Angular 6+ and Node 10+ web app start-to-finish and end-to-end w/ 1 other FTE
   * Wrote Node/Express backend with RESTful HTTP API and Winston logging.
   * Wrote half of all of the app's features.
   * Converted a legacy 6 kLOC VisualC++ desktop app to Angular 8.